buildbot/buildbot/master/docs/manual/configuration/steps/shell_sequence.rst

         Determine whether the command ``oneCmd`` should be executed.
         If ``shouldRunTheCommand`` returns ``False``, the result of the command will be recorded as SKIPPED.
-        The default methods skips all empty strings and empty lists.
+        The default method skips all empty strings and empty lists.

     .. py:method:: getFinalState()